 The Telegraph reported at the weekend that Inflexion has held a “beauty parade” of bankers to pitch to lead the company’s IPO.

-It was reported Inflexion was looking for a market valuation of about £200 million, 10 times On The Beach’s annual turnover of £20 million.
+It is understood the company is looking for a market valuation of around £200 million, which will mean it is worth around ten times earnings of £20 million.

-Such a valuation would mean a significant return for Inflexion, which bought On The Beach from rival Isis Equity Partners for £73 million last October.
+Such a valuation would mean a significant return for Inflexion, which bought the business from rival Isis Equity Partners for £73 million last October.

 The company is also gearing up for an international expansion drive and recently launched a Scandinavian website, with plans to create German and Dutch sites.
 On The Beach will also expand its long-haul offering, starting with Dubai, with plans to add the Far East and the Caribbean.

 Unlike other recent technology flotations, On The Beach has been profitable from the start, some ten years ago.
 Founder Simon Cooper began the company from his Manchester terrace house generating holiday leads from Teletext.

 On The Beach specialises in short-haul packaged beach holidays and sells more than 900,000 a year.